fabioacsilva/fabio/README.md

 ## Welcome 👋

 My name is Fábio Silva and I am a software engineer from Portugal.
 I started working as a Fullstack Engineer and since 2018 I have been mostly focused in backend development.
-I have acquired my taste for coding while I was taking my Master's in Electrical and Computer Engineering.
-I love working with Java and Kotlin 🤓
+I have acquired my taste for coding while I was taking my Master's in Electrical and Computer Engineering!
+I love working with Java and Kotlin 🤓.

 🌱 I strive to keep on learning new stuff